+ED raids places linked to Robert Vadra; Congress accuses BJP of 'vendetta'

-ED raids places linked to Robert Vadra, Congress fumes
+ED raids places linked to Robert Vadra; Congress accuses BJP of "vendetta"

 New Delhi, Dec 7: The Enforcement Directorate sleuths are reportedly carrying out raids at places linked to Congress president Rahul Gandhi's brother-in-law Robert Vadra.
 The raids are being held in Delhi and Bengaluru.